 Watch: The Craig Bellamy video that has got Wales fans excited

-Bellamy came within a whisker of being appointed Wales boss when he was interviewed for the job in 2018, losing out to Ryan Giggs by one vote.
+Prior to joining Burnley, Bellamy was the U21 Head Coach and Senior Team Assistant Coach for Anderlecht and also worked in the academy of his boyhood club Cardiff City.

-However, it’s understood Bellamy wowed the interview panel with his technical and tactical expertise.
+As a player, Bellamy played more than 400 top flight matches and represented Cymru 78 times, captaining the side between 2007-2010.

-Now a clip from Sky Sports show The Debate from 2019 is being shared online, which shows the former Liverpool, Newcastle and Cardiff striker giving a passionate insight into how he would approach the Wales manager’s job.
+To celebrate his appointment many fans have been sharing a clip from Sky Sports show The Debate from 2019, which shows the former Liverpool, Newcastle and Cardiff striker giving a passionate insight into how he would approach the Wales manager’s job.

 In it he talks about the importance of being in Wales full-time and how there has to be a seamless structure and ideology that runs throughout the age groups.